About Us / History

 Built for the Harsh.
 Designed for the Smart.

-SK Godelius is an engineering and robotics company founded in Chile, with projects operating around the world.
+Founded in Chile, SK Godelius is an engineering and robotics company with global operations and offices in Chile, Canada, and Australia.
 Since 2011, we have been focused on creating advanced solutions using artificial intelligence, robotics for complex environments, high-speed networks, and low-latency systems.
 Our work has helped change how mining operations are done, making them safer, smarter, and more efficient.
 In 2020, we expanded our operations to Canada to better serve the North American market.

 We are proud to be part of the Sigdo Koppers Group, one of Chile’s largest industrial conglomerates, with a strong presence in the Americas, Europe, and Asia-Pacific.
 The group is active in blasting services, grinding media, engineering and construction, and logistics.